 If you are looking for variety then Madrid is your place.
-From museums, arts centres, gastronomy, nightlife, fairs, shopping, mountains, monuments... you can get whatever you want!
-Madrid is one of the cities with the widest range of leisure activities, so we are pretty sure that you will get anything but bored!
+From museums, arts centers, gastronomy, nightlife, fairs, shopping, mountains, monuments... you can get whatever you want!
+Madrid is one of the cities with the widest range of leisure activities, so we are pretty sure that you will be anything but bored!

 Let's make something clear: Madrid is the capital city of Spain and it is well connected with every other city in the country BUT, before you start looking for other cities to visit, make sure you go to all the must-sees here first.
 What are they?

 1- Retiro Park, an amazing green area in the middle of the city where you can find a lake, a crystal castle and amazing gardens, along with many other things.
 You can bike, skate, do yoga classes or just laze around all day watching the world go by.